ssato/python-anyconfig/docs/introduction.rst

   In [6]: anyconfig.load("/tmp/b.yml", ac_template=True, ac_context=dict(a='ccc'))
   Out[6]: {'a': 'ccc'}

-And python-anyconfig also enables to validate configuration files in various format with using JSON schema like the followings:
+And python-anyconfig enables to validate configuration files in various format with using JSON schema like the followings:

 .. code-block:: python